 Unresolved transactions, such as unapplied payments or undeposited funds, can distort financial statements and misrepresent the actual financial position of your business.

-Reconcile Accounts Regularly: Perform monthly reconciliations to identify and address unresolved transactions.
+Reconcile Accounts Regularly: Conduct monthly reconciliations to identify and resolve outstanding transactions.

 Review Customer and Vendor Accounts: Check for unapplied payments or credits and assign them to the appropriate invoices or bills.

-Utilize QuickBooks Reports: Run reports like Unapplied Payments and Credits to identify outstanding items and take corrective action.
+Use QuickBooks Reports: Run reports such as Unapplied Payments and Credits to identify outstanding items and take corrective action.

 Pro Tip: Create a checklist for monthly reconciliations to ensure unresolved transactions are addressed promptly.